hari2000sri/JS-DOM-Manupulation_Projects/README.md

-This Repo contains handson projects for JS DOM Manupulation
+This Repo contains hands-on projects for JS DOM Manupulation